-The Cortex-M CPU uses a priority controlled interrupt scheduling which allows nesting of interrupts per default.
-Any interrupt or exception with a higher preemption level may interrupt an interrupt handler running on a lower preemption level.
-An interrupt handler calling embOS functions has to start with an embOS prologue function; it informs embOS that an interrupt handler is running.
-For any interrupt handler, the user may decide individually whether this interrupt handler may be preempted or not by choosing the prologue function.
+The Cortex-M CPU uses a priority controlled interrupt scheduling which allows nesting of interrupts.
+Any interrupt or exception with a higher preemption level may interrupt an interrupt handler running on a lower preemption level when interrupts are enabled during execution of the interrupt service routine.
+An interrupt handler calling embOS functions has to start with an embOS prologue function that informs embOS that an interrupt handler is running.
+For any interrupt handler, the user may decide individually whether this interrupt handler may be preempted or not by choosing the prologue function OS\INT\Enter() or OS\INT\EnterNestable().
+When OS\INT\Enter() is called it disables embOS interrupts, while OS\INT\EnterNestable() keeps interrupts enabled allowing the interrupt to be preempted by other interrupts with higher priority.